-Heritage Statements are a form of report typically required as part of a planning application or consent application that involves Heritage Assets, typically including Listed Buildings or Conservation Areas.
+Heritage Statements are a form of report commonly required as part of a planning application or consent application that involves Heritage Assets, including Listed Buildings or Conservation Areas.

-This process of establishing the significance of a site is key to providing the local authority with information on which to base their decision making process, but also provides early and clear advice to inform on design proposals that may result in change to the asset or its setting.
+This process of establishing the significance of a site is key to providing the local authority with information on which to base their decision-making process, but also provides early and clear advice to inform on design proposals that may result in a change to the asset or its setting.

-Equally, although our client’s may feel that work needs to be focussed only on the area of change or potential impact, Heritage Statements must in fact take a more holistic approach to understanding the building or site as a whole.
+Equally, although our clients may feel that work needs to be focused only on the area of change or potential impact, Heritage Statements must take a more holistic approach to understand the building or site as a whole.
 On occasion the eye of the developer or architect can be drawn to the obvious historical features of a site, such as façades, fireplaces and doorways; however, to develop the true picture of change it may be necessary for your Heritage Consultant to take a wide view of the structure over time.
+Pictured above: Historic railings.

-AB Heritage is here to produce expert and strong Heritage Statements as part of your development works.
-We understand the complexities of working with Listed Buildings, Conservation Areas and all forms of Heritage Asset – providing the understanding and conservation principles led advice you require to help deliver your works.
+AB Heritage will provide expert Heritage Statements as part of your development works.
+We understand the complexities of working with Listed Buildings, Conservation Areas and all forms of Heritage Asset – providing the conservation principles led advice you require to help deliver your works.